Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Introduction

-In this paper, our aim is to move from these purely asymptotic results to statements comparing sequential and parallel strategies for finite $n$.
-In our main result (\autoref{cor:seq_par} and \autoref{thm:seq_par}) we relate the type~I and type~II errors of an arbitrary sequential strategy with those of a suitably chosen parallel strategy.
-Specifically, given a sequential strategy with $n$ channel uses, we construct a parallel strategy with $m$ channel uses (where $m$ can be chosen at will), such that for arbitrary fixed type~I errors of the two strategies, we find an explicit bound on the difference between their type~II error decay rates.
+In this paper, our aim is to move from these purely asymptotic results to statements comparing adaptive and parallel strategies for finite $n$.
+In our main result (\autoref{cor:seq_par} and \autoref{thm:seq_par}), we relate the type~I and type~II errors of an arbitrary adaptive strategy with those of a suitably chosen parallel strategy.
+Specifically, given an adaptive strategy with $n$ channel uses, we construct a parallel strategy with $m$ channel uses (where $m$ can be chosen at will), such that for arbitrary fixed type~I errors of the two strategies, we find an explicit bound on the difference between their type~II error decay rates.
 This difference goes to zero in a suitably chosen asymptotic limit $m, n \to \infty$ if also the type~I error vanishes, hence also implying the known asymptotic equivalence in the asymmetric case.
-Our result answers the following interesting question which is of practical relevance: {\em{Given a sequential strategy involving $n$ uses of the channel, if one instead employs a parallel strategy with $m$ channel uses, how much worse are the errors going to be?}}
+Our result answers the following interesting question which is of practical relevance: {\em{Given an adaptive strategy involving $n$~uses of the channel, if one instead employs a parallel strategy with $m$ channel uses, how much worse are the errors going to be?}}

+Note that the asymptotic results obtained in~\cite{wilde_amortized_2020, wang_resource_2019} do not purely come from finite-length considerations, and hence results analogous to ours are not directly obtainable from these references.

+Our main result becomes particularly interesting considering that we additionally show that one can optimize over all parallel strategies in time polynomial in the number of channel uses (\autoref{lem:parallel_polytime}), whereas optimizing over all adaptive strategies seems to require exponential time (see \autoref{rem:computability} below).
+Hence we can also use our theorem to give a bound on the following practically relevant question: {\em{Given that one computed the optimal parallel strategy involving $m$ uses of the channel, how much better could the errors of the best adaptive strategy with $n$ channel uses possibly be?}}

+Note that the upper bound on the finite-$n$ performance of adaptive strategies that can be obtained like this by optimizing over all parallel strategies, is to our knowledge the first upper bound on this quantity that is computable in time polynomial in the number of channel uses and also asymptotically tight.

 On the way to proving our main theorem, we also prove the following two technical results: First, a slightly refined bound on the difference between the Petz--\renyi relative entropy $D_{\alpha}$ and the Umegaki relative entropy $D$ (\autoref{lem:renyi_alpha_continuity}), and secondly, a bound on the convergence speed in the asymptotic equipartition property of the smoothed max-relative entropy (\autoref{lem:aep_finite_n}), which turns out to be better suited to our application than previous results (see \autoref{remark:relation_to_tomamichel} and \autoref{remark:relation_to_second_order} for a detailed explanation of the differences).